nikolaynag/chain-ski/README.md

 spacers and axle.
 Two variants are possible: with three bearings per axis and with two bearings per axis.

-In the first case link is mounted between spacers on one side and outer race of central bearing on the other.
+In the first case each axle assembly consists of three bearings separated by two spacers and tightened with axle.
+The link is mounted between spacers on one axle and outer race of central bearing on the other.
 Two bearings at sides of each axle work as wheels rolling over the rail.

-In the second case link is mounted between outer race of bearings on two axles (both straight and diagonal link direction is possible).
-Wheels are mounted on both sides of an axle and rotate in unison very similar to railroad car wheels.
+In the second case each axle assembly consists of two bearings with spacer in between, two wheels aside and axle holding everything together.
+Inner races of bearings, spacer, wheels and axle itself rotate in unison similar to railroad car axle.
+Link is mounted between outer race of bearings of two axles (both lateral and diagonal placement are possible).

-In this case each link has less support and separate wheels are required, but it has great potential because wheels synchronization could give additional stabilization with slightly conical wheels (like in traditional railway).
+In the second case link has only two points of support.
+It also requires separate wheels which should be hard enough and round enough.
+But it is very interesting because synchronized wheels rotation could be used for stabilization with slightly conical wheels (like in traditional railway).

-First variant seems to be simpler to build (because it does not need separate wheels) so currently link and axle models in this repository are made for this variant.
+Nevertheless currently I am working on first variant between it seems simpler to build.

 # Tools and included files